-If you have had a history of seromas following surgical procedures, make sure your doctor knows so that he or she can take extra precautions during recovery.
+If you have had a history of seromas following surgical procedures, make sure that your doctor knows so they can take extra precautions during recovery.

-- Vacuum Aspiration — Vacuum-assisted seroma drainage techniques such as the Royal Marsden Technique can be used to aspirate large volumes of seroma fluid in a single sitting, thus reducing the need for future drainage.
-Vacuum aspiration is often recommended when a higher volume of fluid needs to be removed.
+Vacuum-assisted seroma drainage techniques — such as the Royal Marsden Technique — can be used to aspirate large volumes of seroma fluid in a single sitting.
+This reduces the need for multiple future drainage sessions.
+Vacuum aspiration is often recommended when higher volumes of fluid need to be removed.

-- Punctures (Fine-Needle Aspiration) — By creating several individual fine-needle punctures in the seroma, the doctor is able to remove up to 500 milliliters of fluid.
-This is a good option for those with larger seromas, but does require between five and seven sessions (usually performed over several days) to completely remove all the fluid.
+By creating several individual fine-needle punctures in the seroma, the doctor is able to remove up to 16 oz of fluid.
+This is a good option for those with larger seromas, but does require between five and seven sessions — usually performed over several days — to completely remove all of the clear fluid.

-An experienced surgeon will also known how to implement drainage tubes in order to prevent the development of seroma in the early phases of healing, and may require that you to wear a compression garment to improve fluid flow.
-These garments also speed up healing while reducing swelling and bruising.
+An experienced surgeon will also known how to best implement drainage tubes to prevent the development of seroma in the early phases of healing.

-If you’re experiencing abnormal symptoms following surgery — including increased heart rate, bloody drainage from the seroma, increased redness, a fever exceeding 100.4 degrees Fahrenheit or rapid swelling — make sure to call your doctor immediately.
+If you’re experiencing abnormal symptoms following surgery — including a rapid heart rate, bloody drainage from the seroma, increased redness, a fever exceeding 100.4 ° F, or rapid swelling — make sure to call your doctor immediately.